blaugold/conf/README.md

   })
 ]);

+try {
-final result = await ServerConfiguration.schema.load(source);
+  final configuration = await ServerConfiguration.schema.load(source);
-if (result.hasErrors) {
-  print('Configuration is invalid:');
-  print(result.errors.join('\n'));
-  exit(1);
+  // Do something with the configuration.
+} on ConfigurationException catch (error) {
+  stderr.writeln(error);
+  exitCode = 1;
 }

-final config = result.value;
 ```

+If loading the configuration fails, `load` throws a `ConfigurationException`.
-`conf` does not stop after the first error.
-Instead, it collects all errors and
+`conf` does not stop after encountering the first error.
+Instead, it collects
-returns them in the `LoadConfigurationResult.errors` field.
-This allows you to
+all errors and makes them available in `ConfigurationException.errors`.
+This
-display all errors at once, instead of fixing one error at a time.
+allows you to display all errors at once, instead of fixing one error at a time.

 The example above demonstrates one of the core features of `conf`: The ability
 to load configuration values from multiples sources, which have different